Jap001-arch/Heat-Stress-Detector-Dashboard/README.md

-# Heat Stress Detector Web Dashboard
+# Heat Stress Detection Dashboard (HSDD) - Process Documentation

+## Overview
 We developed and implemented a cloud-based IoT telemetry system designed for monitoring, analyzing, and predicting thermal failures in industrial equipment.
 The system uses a Python (Flask) backend and a MySQL database, with a vanilla JavaScript frontend.
 It processes continuous temperature streams to dynamically assess equipment health.
 By applying predictive anomaly detection using the dT/dt method, the dashboard can spot rapid heating events and sends automated email alerts to prevent physical damage.
 The entire platform runs on a secured Linux virtual machine set up with systemd, ensuring maximum resilience and continuous operation.
+This documentation outlines the complete setup process for the Heat Stress Detection Dashboard system, including server configuration, frontend development, backend implementation, and security setup.
 ---

 ## Project Structure